pdfme/pdfme/packages/generator/README.md

 - Need to integrate PDF editor features into an application.
 - Need to create a large number of PDFs without compromising performance

 As an example, the author's service [https://labelmake.jp/](https://labelmake.jp/) can create more than 100 varieties of PDFs and generates more than 100,000 PDF files per month.
+Notably, the monthly server cost, utilizing Cloud Functions For Firebase, remains below $10.

 ## Installation